YunpuZhang/Dual-robotic-ultrasound-tomography/README.md

 In this folder, a communication between two laptops was implemented (this folder only has one side of the code for the Windows computer, which is used to control the TRUS probe based on messages received from a ROS publisher on a Ubuntu computer, if you are looking for the rest, please read the documentation below for "Real Tomography"), as well as using a KDC101 controller to control the rotary stage.
 The TRUS_Control.m file is the main code.

 To run this code, you need to first implement software for the KDC101 controller (Kinesis Thorlabs).
 The code depends on some .ddl files from the software.
 Putting that software in the default location would make life easier, as that is where the code would look for those .ddl files.
 If not, the position of all the files needed to be changed in the code. -> Begin with KDC101.init.
-In addition, the softwares only support Windows system.
+In addition, the software only supports Windows system.

 Other than that, more instructions for TRUS_Control.m will be in the next section.